heliohm/active/README.md

 If the Active object for some reason needs to retain the event, it can extend the lifetime of it in the following ways:
 - Post the received event again to itself in the dispatch function
 - Post the received event again to itself as an attached event of a time event.
-- Add a manual memory reference to the received event using `Active_mem_refinc`.
-Take care to decrement the reference again later using `Active_mem_refdec` to ensure event is freed correctly.
+- Add a manual memory reference to the received event using `ACT_mem_refinc`.
+Take care to decrement the reference again later using `ACT_mem_refdec` to ensure event is freed correctly.

 Forwarding an event to other active objects is allowed.
 When re-posting inside the dispatch function, Active's memory management will ensure the event is not freed prematurely.